arp242/arp242.net/_posts/2017-04-22-php-fopen-is-broken.markdown

 been – and continues to be – the lack of quality in the standard library.
 I’ve used `fopen()` as a single example here, but I could have used many others.

-The lack of good errors is a common problem, not just with `fopen()`.
+The lack of good errors is a common problem, not only with `fopen()`.
 Other problems include standard library functions missing features, leaving you to re-implement them yourself (this is probably why PHP frameworks are so popular, they attempt to fix much of the standard library).